composewell/streamly/docs/User/Tutorials/replacing-other-packages.md

 ## Concurrency

-Streamly is built for concurrency, it provides native concurrent behavior for streams, scans and folds.
+Streamly is built for concurrency, it provides native concurrent evaluation of streams, scans and folds.
 It also provides time related streaming combinators for functional reactive programming.

 The relevant modules in streamly are: